EvertonTetila/COVID20K2C-Superpixels-Dataset/README.md

 This dataset was created by the authors and should be cited as follows:

-TETILA, E. C.;BRESSEM, K. K.; ASTOLFI, G.; SANT?ANA, D. A.; PACHE, M. C. B.; WIRTI JUNIOR, G.; BARBEDO, J. G. A.; PISTORI, H. System for quantitative diagnosis of COVID-19 associated Pneumonia based on Superpixels with deep learning and chest CT.
+TETILA, E. C.;BRESSEM, K. K.; ASTOLFI, G.; SANT'ANA, D. A.; PACHE, M. C. B.; WIRTI JUNIOR, G.; BARBEDO, J. G. A.; PISTORI, H. System for quantitative diagnosis of COVID-19 associated Pneumonia based on Superpixels with deep learning and chest CT.
 OBSERVATORIO DE LA ECONOMÍA LATINOAMERICANA, v.
 21, p.
 10883-10905, 2023. https://doi.org/10.55905/oelv21n9-022